-- Good morning / evening!
-Welcome the participants to the property.
-Mention anything interesting you have already seen upon arriving or something you are looking forward to seeing on the outing. - Introduce self as a LandPaths Bohemia Ecological Preserve docent & introduce other Docents or guest experts.
-Share pronouns as part of our commitment to inclusivity and encourage others to share, if they are comfortable doing so. - Give the Land Acknowledgment (see page 2 of this manual) - Ask How many here have visited site before?
+- Welcome the participants to the property.
+Mention anything interesting you have already seen upon arriving or something you are looking forward to seeing on the outing - Introduce yourself as a LandPaths Lafferty docent & introduce other Docents or guest experts.
+Please share your pronouns to help create a welcoming environment - Give the Land Acknowledgment (see page 2 of this manual) - Ask How many here have visited site before?
 How many people have participated with LandPaths before?
 Welcome any new folks - Ask if everyone has signed the waiver form.
-(Once you are sure everyone has signed, transition into an introduction to LandPaths and Bohemia Ecological Preserve. - Give a short overview of LandPaths history and mission adapted from the About LP section on pg.
-4. - Welcome to Bohemia (Share with the group what makes it special to you and give context for docent program at Bohemia Preserve.
+(Once you are sure everyone has signed, transition into an introduction to LandPaths and Lafferty Ranch) - Give a short overview of LandPaths history and mission adapted from the About LP section on pg.
+4 - Welcome to Lafferty Ranch- (Share with the group what makes it special to you and give context for docent program at Lafferty Ranch.
 You will learn this information on training day.)